Brady, 4-0 Pats face 0-4 Skins, whose QB situation is shaky

 Keenum had five turnovers in Week 3, then threw a pick before yanked in Week 4; his replacement, first-round draft pick Haskins, threw a trio of interceptions in his NFL debut last week at the New York Giants.

-McCoy hasn’t played since breaking his leg last season.
-If he’s deemed completely recovered, he might just get his chance to show what he can do in an offense he knows so well.
+McCoy, who’s been with Gruden in Washington since 2014, hasn’t played since breaking his leg last season.
+Now he gets his chance to show what he can do in an offense he knows so well — even though his teams are 7-20 in games he has started in the NFL.

+“Any coach would tell you that: It’s very, very important for your quarterback to know your system,” Gruden said.
+“All three of them know the system, but Colt has the most experience in it.
+He’s very comfortable with it.”

-Whoever is at QB for them this week, the Redskins know full well how difficult things will be.
+Whoever is at QB, the Redskins know full well how difficult things will be.

 “We could sit here and make it about the Patriots, and we would be here all day: Super Bowls; best quarterback of all time; one of the greatest coaches of all time.
 I really don’t care about any of that,” Washington defensive lineman Jonathan Allen said.
 “I’m focused on what the Redskins have to do.
 ‘Cause if we don’t do what we’ve got to do, it doesn’t matter what they do, ‘cause we’re not going to win.”